UniTuner Pro V1.2 NEW |

 A reading of zero cents means the note is in tune.
 A negative reading indicates that the note is flat (too low), while a positive reading means the note is sharp (too high).

-You can quickly access the app settings by tapping the designated user interface element.
+You can quickly access the app settings by tapping the designated user interface element (1).

-Tap the measuring range symbol (1) to open the measuring range menu (see Fig. 3).
+Tap the measuring range symbol (3) to open the measuring range menu (see Figure 3).

 By default, the measuring range is set from C1 to C6 to cover most instruments.